yzzhn/imc2024dnshttps/README.md

 ---
 ## Dataset

 Our group plans to keep updating DNS HTTPS records for the Tranco 1 million domains on a monthly basis.
-For further information please vist our group's website: https://keyinfra.cs.virginia.edu/dns_http/
+For further information please visit our group's website: https://keyinfra.cs.virginia.edu/dns_http/

 ---
 ## Installation